Possessives for intermediate learners

 Molly is talking to that stranger

-In order to prevent repetition or to show a noun's belongings, we mainly use possessive pronouns.
+In order to avoid repetition or to show the belongings of a noun, we mainly use possessive pronouns.
 The following table shows all possessive pronouns in English:

 Now, let us examine some examples below: